-- avoid the potential for consequential failures resulting from an initiating event - maintain the SSCs in a configuration that permits the effective removal of residual heat - prevent development of complex configurations or physical phenomena that cannot be: - a. modelled with high confidence - b. demonstrated with suitable experiments - c. reliably bound by conservative assumptions - be consistent with the design requirements for the reactor facility's SSCs
+- avoid the potential for consequential failures resulting from an initiating event - 2. maintain the SSCs in a configuration that permits the effective removal of residual heat - 3. prevent development of complex configurations or physical phenomena that cannot be: - 1. modelled with high confidence - 2. demonstrated with suitable experiments - 3. reliably bound by conservative assumptions - 4. be consistent with the design requirements for the reactor facility's SSCs